JACoders/OpenJK/README.md

 Major enhancement changes are very low priority at this time unless patches are made available and which do not alter the core functionality of gameplay or the stock renderer itself.

-Please use discretion when making issue requests on github.
-The [JKHub sub-forum](http://jkhub.org/forum/51-discussion/) is a better place for larger discussions on changes that aren't actually bugs.
+Please use discretion when making issue requests on GitHub.
+The [JKHub sub-forum](http://jkhub.org/forum/51-discussion/) is a better place for support queries, discussions, and feature requests.

 ## Jedi Outcast Support ##

-_Do not make issues regarding Jedi Outcast support problems at this time.
-It is considered mostly unfinished, broken and use at your own risk!_
+_Do not make issues regarding Jedi Outcast problems at this time.
+It is considered mostly unfinished, broken, and to be used at your own risk!_

 There is no Multiplayer code for JK2MP at all on our repository at this time.
-The Singleplayer support must be explicitly turned on in your own compile.
-The prebuilt versions will not include this.
+The Single-player support must be explicitly turned on in your own compile.
+The pre-built versions will not include this.

 ## 64-bit Support